DDC-PINNs: A Predictor-Corrector Approach Based on Neural Network-Driven Domain Decomposition and Classical ODE Solvers for Time-Dependent PDEs: Numerical experiments

-Here, {\ma $N$, $\hat{u}$ and $u_{\text{ref}}$ denote the total number of computational points, the approximate solution, and the exact solution or reference solution, respectively.}
+here, {\ma $N$, $\hat{u}$ and $u_{\text{ref}}$ denote the total number of computational points, the approximate solution, and the exact solution or reference solution, respectively.}

+To evaluate the robustness of the proposed method with respect to random initialization, all experiments were independently repeated five times using random seeds ${0,1,2,3,4}$.
+The quantitative results reported in all tables are presented as mean $\pm$ standard deviation of the relative $L^2$ errors and runtimes over these independent runs.
+Since the variations among different runs are relatively small, all solution visualizations and point-wise error plots shown in the figures are generated using the results corresponding to seed $=0$, which is representative of the overall numerical behavior observed across different runs.

 All runtime statistics are computed on the same hardware, a consumer-grade laptop (Lenovo XiaoXin Air 15 ALC 2021) equipped with an AMD Ryzen 7 5700U CPU (8 cores, 16 threads), 16 GB of DDR4 RAM (2666 MHz, onboard), and integrated AMD Radeon Graphics (Vega 8).
+All reported runtimes correspond to the total wall-clock time required to complete the entire computational workflow of each method under the same hardware environment.
+This includes all stages necessary to obtain the final numerical solution and corresponding error measurements.
+The reported runtimes are intended as practical performance indicators under a unified experimental setting.